 Millennials.
 They’ve grown up in the technology boom.
 They’ve never been far from a computer, smartphone, or tablet.
-And they’ve been in the first-time home buyer market for almost two years now.
+And they’ve been in the first-time home buyer market for years now.

 Home builders nationwide are asking themselves: What’s on the Millennial home buyers’ wish list?

 While there is a litany of information about what Gen Y is looking for when purchasing a new home (if they’re looking to purchase at all), the best answers lie in identifying the correct segments of that market.

 In order to build developments that connect with the next generation, home builders need to incorporate elements from the Millennial home buyers’ wish list into their digital marketing and signage programs.

 The quality of life values and standards of past generations don’t necessarily apply to Millennials.